vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 **Sep 12, 2024 - Oct 09, 2024**

-This iteration is about visibility and metrics.
-We'll create a `/stats` and a `/health` endpoint for **VSecM Safe** among other observability improvements.
+This iteration is about SDKs and KMS integration.

 [Here is a list of issues that are candidate for VSecM vMensa](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.31.0-candidate+).